Here’s Everything You Need to Know About 2019 Kitchen Trends:

 15. Will Farmhouse Sinks Remain Trendy in 2019?
 YES.
 Yes, they will.

 Farmhouse style has been a top trend for the past few years.
 In April of 2018, Amanda Lauren at Forbes.com reported that farmhouse style designs were dominating the starter home market — and that details like farmhouse sinks were pushing up the average selling prices of homes.
-In 2018, expansive apron-front farmhouse sinks are the most popular style for high-end home remodeling projects.
+In 2018, expansive apron-front farmhouse sinks were the most popular style for high-end home remodeling projects.

 The question is, will that trend continue in 2019?